 Board of Directors: LSO’s board includes 21-35 individuals who contribute their wisdom and experience to LSO’s governance, both at the board and committee levels.
 The board meets approximately 6 times per year, and each committee meets quarterly.
 Committees include: Executive, Artistic Advisory, Audience Development, Community Impact, Finance & Audit, Fundraising, Governance, and Ad-Hoc Task Force.

 Administrative Team: LSO employs four full-time employees (Executive Director, Audience Services Manager, Orchestra Manager, and Community Partnerships Manager) and a handful of part-time employees (Library Assistant and Box Office Assistants).
 Full-time employees work an average of 40 hours per week; regular office hours are Monday-Thursday 9:00am-5:00pm and Friday 9:00am-1:00pm, but nights and weekends are required during concert weeks.

-Artistic Team: LSO’s Music Director creates the artistic plan and conducts 9 concerts per year, and works with the board and executive director for community engagement and fundraising activities.
+Artistic Team: LSO’s Music Director creates the artistic plan and conducts 11 programs per year, and works with the board and executive director for community engagement and fundraising activities.
 Although Maestro Polochick does not live in Lincoln, he maintains an active presence in the community.
 LSO operates under a Collective Bargaining Agreement (negotiated every three years) with the Lincoln Musicians’ Association Local No. 463, which stipulates salaries, minimum service guarantees, and working conditions for orchestra musicians.